-A heartfelt thank you goes out to outgoing Board members John Foster, SHEA, Product Stewardship & Sustainability Manager, E.I.
-DuPont Canada, and Maria Papoutsis, Director, Health & Safety Policy Branch, Ontario Ministry of Labour.
-Minerva Canada greatly appreciates all the time and effort they both put in to improving the organization and making healthy and safe workplaces a stronger focus in post-secondary education.
+A heartfelt thank you is extended to outgoing Board members Ayumi Bailly and Ana Matos-Clark from the Ontario Ministry of Labour, Steve Horvath, President & CEO, Canadian Centre for Occupational Health & Safety and Jim Hopkins, Chief Safety Officer, OC Transpo.
+Minerva Canada greatly appreciates all the time and effort all of them have put in to improving the organization and making healthy and safe workplaces a stronger focus in post-secondary education.

 WE APPLAUD OUR SPONSORS

-Minerva Canada’s sponsors from industry, academia, government and H&S associations include a growing list of organizations committed to principles that combine efficiency and productivity within an effective Safety, Health and Environmental (SHE) management culture.
+Minerva Canada’s sponsors from industry, academia, government and health and safety associations include a growing list of organizations committed to principles that combine efficiency and productivity within an effective Safety, Health and Environmental (SHE) management culture.